galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Both files have 5,000 sequences
+Both files have 260,554 sequences
 > > 2.
-The "Per base sequence quality" is globally good for the forward reads: the quality stays around 40 over the reads, with just a slight decrease at the end (but still higher than 35)
+The "Per base sequence quality" is globally good: the quality stays around 40 over the reads, with just a slight decrease at the end (but still higher than 35)
 > >
 > >    ![Sequence Quality](../../images/metatranscriptomics/fastqc_per_base_sequence_quality_plot.png)
 > >
-> >    On the contrary, the reverse reads have a bad quality: the quality varies a lot with a value at the end around 20 and a high variability between the reads.
+> >    The reverse reads have a slight worst quality than the forward, a usual case in Illumina sequencing.
 > >
-> >    As a result, the distribution of the mean quality score is almost at the maximum for the forward.
-But for the reverse reads, we can see a wider distribution with a peak 38.
+> >    The distribution of the mean quality score is almost at the maximum for the forward and reverse reads:
 > >
 > >    ![Per Sequence Quality Scores](../../images/metatranscriptomics/fastqc_per_sequence_quality_scores_plot.png)
 > >
 > > 3.
-For both forward and reverse reads, the base content per base is biased.
+For both forward and reverse reads, the percentage of A, T, C, G over sequence length is biased.
 As for any RNA-seq data or more generally libraries produced by priming using random hexamers, the first 10-12 bases have an intrinsic bias.
 > >
 > >    ![Per Base Sequence Content (forward)](../../images/metatranscriptomics/fastqc_per_base_sequence_content_forward.png)
 > >
 > >    ![Per Base Sequence Content (reverse)](../../images/metatranscriptomics/fastqc_per_base_sequence_content_reverse.png)
 > >
-> >    We could also see that after these first based the distinction between C-G and A-T groups is not clear.
+> >    We could also see that after these first bases the distinction between C-G and A-T groups is not clear as expected.
 It explains the error raised by FastQC.
 > >
 > > 4.
-Forward reads are quite following a normal distribution of GC content.
-The distribution is on the other hand not so good for the reverse reads with several peaks, probably biaised by the bad quality reads.
+With sequences from random position of a genome, we expect a normal distribution of the %GC of reads around the mean %GC of the genome.
+Here, we have RNA reads from various genomes.
+We do not expect a normal distribution of the %GC.
+Indeed, for the forward reads, the distribution shows with several peaks: maybe corresponding to mean %GC of different organisms.
 > >
 > >    ![Per Sequence GC Content](../../images/metatranscriptomics/fastqc_per_sequence_gc_content_plot.png)
 > >